sandeep194920/MERN_Projects/5_menu_app/README.md

 1. How to use clipPath CSS property?
 2. How to use Gradient Colors?
 3. How to use columnSpacing and rowSpacing in MUI Grid?
+4. Hower + Active class changes the styling.
+How to stop that?

 #### ClipPath